 1. Punctuation matters (a lot).

-Turns out punctuation causes a lot of miscommunication and reading between the lines (often incorrectly).
+It turns out punctuation causes a lot of miscommunication and reading between the lines (often incorrectly).

 Here are some guidelines: